PundiAI/fx-docs/validators/validator-setup.md

 fxcored keys parse $(cat .fxcore/config/priv_validator_key.json| jq -r '.address') fxcored tendermint show-address
 ```
-ensure the second to the last value from the first command has the same output as the second command.
+ensure the second to the last value from the first command has the same output as the second command before running the following:

 ```bash
 fxcored tx staking create-validator \